-The Georgian Bay Club property sits on a beautiful tract of land on the Niagara Escarpment where it reaches Lake Huron and, prior to the 2004 course opening, over thirty course routings were discarded by architect Jason Straka from the Hurdzan/Fry design company before a final layout was decided upon.
+The Georgian Bay Club property sits on a beautiful tract of land on the Niagara Escarpment where it reaches Georgian Bay, a large bay of Lake Huron.
+Prior to the facility opening for play in 2004, over thirty course routings were discarded by architect Jason Straka (from the Hurdzan/Fry design company) before a final layout was decided upon.

 Even though the 18 holes can be stretched to a championship length of over 7,100 yards from the back tees, Georgian Bay was not constructed with the intention of attracting top competitions.
 Instead, the brief was to fashion a member-friendly, playable course that would still offer golfers a range of strategic decisions during a round.